More produce is grown nationally each year than is needed to serve the population.

 - Store any perishable fresh produce, such as berries and leafy greens, in a clean refrigerator set to 40°F or below.
 If produce is refrigerated at a grocery store, it generally should be refrigerated at home to maintain quality.

 - Some produce has a short lifespan once ripened.
-Plan to use fruits such as apricots, blackberries, raspberries and strawberries and vegetables such as herbs, sprouts, corn, cucumbers, eggplant, green beans, leafy greens, lima beans, mushrooms, peas and summer squash within a couple of days of purchase.
+Plan to use fruits such as apricots, blackberries, raspberries and strawberries and vegetables such as herbs, sprouts, corn, cucumbers, eggplant, green beans, leafy greens, lima beans, mushrooms, peas and summer squash within a couple days of purchase.

 3. Prepare Fruits and Vegetables Cleverly